JuliaGraphics/Luxor.jl/docs/src/howto/createdrawings.md

 To create a drawing, and optionally specify the filename, type, and dimensions, use the [`Drawing`](@ref) constructor function.

-To finish a drawing and close the file, use [`finish`](@ref), and, if the drawing doesn't appear in your notebook, you can launch an external application to view it using [`preview`](@ref).
+To finish a drawing and close the file, use [`finish`](@ref).

-To finish a drawing and close the file, use [`finish`](@ref), and, to launch an external application to view it, use [`preview`](@ref).
+Ff the drawing doesn't appear automatically in your notebook or editing environment, you can type [`preview`](@ref) to see it.

 ![jupyter](../assets/figures/jupyter.png)

-If you're using VS Code, then PNG and SVG drawings should appear in the Plots pane, if it's enabled.
+If you're using VS Code, then PNG and SVG drawings should automatically appear in the Plots pane, if it's enabled.
 In a Pluto notebook, output appears above the cell.
 In a notebook environment, output appears in the next notebook cell.

 ![juno](../assets/figures/juno.png)